NoahApthorpe/ConvnetCellDetection/README.md

   - https://anaconda.org/conda-forge/tifffile

 ###Docker
-  Our pipeline uses the Docker platform to run ZNN's suite of convolutional neural network tools.
-Docker is used to create software containers that can be run on any type of machine or operating system.
+  Our pipeline uses the Docker platform to run ZNN's suite of convnet tools.
+Docker is used to create software containers that can be run on any machine or operating system.

   Install the Docker engine for your operating system by following the instructions here: https://docs.docker.com/engine/installation/